Arlo Guthrie: Musical career and critical reception

 A number of musicians from a variety of genres have joined Guthrie onstage, including Pete Seeger, David Bromberg, Cyril Neville, Emmylou Harris, Willie Nelson, Judy Collins, John Prine, Wesley Gray, Josh Ritter, and others.
 A video from a concert with Seeger at Wolf Trap in 1993 has been a staple of YouTube, with Guthrie's story-telling showcased in a performance of "Can't Help Falling in Love".
 In 2020, Guthrie collaborated with Jim Wilson on a cover of Stephen Foster's "Hard Times Come Again No More".

 On October 23, 2020, Guthrie announced via Facebook that he had "reached the difficult decision that touring and stage shows are no longer possible," due to a series of strokes that had impaired his ability to walk and perform.
 All of his scheduled tour appearances for 2020 were cancelled, and Guthrie said he will not accept any new bookings offered.
 His final performance at Carnegie Hall was on November 29, 2019.
 His final live touring concert was on March 7, 2020, at The Caverns in Pelham, Tennessee.
 He had attempted to record some private concerts in the summer of 2020 but concluded his playing was no longer up to his standards.

 Guthrie rescinded his retirement announcement and stated that he would begin touring again in April 2023, albeit with his appearances reduced to locations in the Northeast within driving distance of his Massachusetts home, spaced at least one week apart to allow him to return home between shows.
 Due to the inhibitions caused by the stroke, the What's Left of Me tour was mostly conversations with Bob Santelli and archival video "with maybe some music included," but he embarked on the comeback tour in an effort to rehabilitate from his stroke more quickly.
 Guthrie expressed no interest in further tours after What's Left of Me ended, conceding he was no longer interested nor physically able to "live in a tour bus."
+He remarked in 2025, shortly after making a public appearance at a Guthrie Center fundraiser to celebrate the 60th anniversary of "Alice's Restaurant," that he was amazed that contemporaries who were older than he could still perform and tour, and that he wished that he still had the physical capability to do that.